Rekihyt/Sifu/README.md

     - types are triemaps of values
     - records are types of types
     - record fields are type level entries
-    - hashmaps of types can trivially implement row types
+    - hashmaps of types can be used to implement row types
     - type checking is a pattern match
     - dependent types are patterns of types with variables

   - Compiler builds on the core language, using it as a library
-    - complilation is simply creating perfect hashmaps instead of dynamic ones
+    - complilation is creating perfect hashmaps from dynamic ones

 ## Examples
 ```python